eNMS-automation/eNMS/docs/source/automation/servicetypes/generic_filetransfer.md

 - `Protocol`: Use SCP or SFTP to perform the transfer.
 - `Source file`: For Get, source file is the path-plus-filename on the device to retrieve to the eNMS server.
-For Put, source file is the path-plus-filename on the eNMS server to send to the device.
+For Put, source file is the path-plus-filename on the eNMS server to send to the device. **When Direction=Put, the application's files location will be prepended to this field**
 - `Destination file`: For Get, destination file is the path-plus-filename on the eNMS server to store the file to.
-For Put, destination file is the path-plus-filename on the device to store the file to.
+For Put, destination file is the path-plus-filename on the device to store the file to. **When Direction=Get, the application's files location will be prepended to this field**
 - `Missing Host Key Policy`: If checked, auto-add the host key policy on the ssh connection.
 - `Load Known Host Keys`: If checked, load host keys on the eNMS server